Independent Cardiothoracic Residency Program

-The transition of the primary program site from the Hospital of the Good Samaritan to the Los Angeles County+USC Medical Center began in 1990.
+The transition of the primary program site from the Hospital of the Good Samaritan to the Los Angeles General Medical Center began in 1990.
 This was driven by several events that impacted the academic environment.
 The appointment of Tom DeMeester, MD, as professor and chairman, Department of Surgery at USC; the opening of the new Keck Hospital of USC in 1991; and in 1992, the appointment of Vaughn A. Starnes, MD, as the co-chairman, Department of Surgery, and chief, cardiothoracic surgery, led to a logical transition of the program to the University.
-Dr. Starnes assumed the role of the director of the Cardiothoracic Surgery Training Program upon his arrival at USC, and resident activity was concentrated at LAC+USC Medical Center, Keck Hospital of USC/Norris Cancer Center and Children’s Hospital Los Angeles.
-In 1995, Huntington Memorial Hospital in Pasadena was added as a training site.
+Dr. Starnes assumed the role of the director of the Cardiothoracic Surgery Training Program upon his arrival at USC, and resident activity was concentrated at Los Angeles General Medical Center, Keck Hospital of USC/Norris Cancer Center and Children’s Hospital Los Angeles.
 Over the following decade, the Cardiothoracic training program at USC evolved into one of the premier training sites in the United States, producing highly qualified and talented cardiothoracic surgeons.
 In 2004, Dr. Winfield Wells was appointed program director after numerous years serving as a tireless resident advocate.
 He ushered in a new era of training, ensuring academic excellence in a changing environment.
-As a reflection of continued growth and advancement, in 2006, Dr. Starnes was appointed executive director of the newly formed CardioVascular Thoracic Institute.
-This integrated model breaks down traditional barriers in patient care and allows collaboration between cardiothoracic and vascular surgeons, cardiologists, anesthesiologists, pulmonologists and basic scientists working as one, without the domains of departments or specialties.
+As a reflection of continued growth and advancement, in 2006, Dr. Starnes was appointed executive director of the newly formed Cardiovascular Institute (CVI).
+This independent model breaks down traditional barriers in patient care and allows collaboration between cardiothoracic and vascular surgeons, cardiologists, anesthesiologists, pulmonologists and basic scientists working as one, without the domains of departments or specialties.
 In addition to permitting delivery of preeminent patient care in the treatment and prevention of cardiovascular and thoracic diseases, the CVTI allows training of a new breed of surgeon cross-trained in different disciplines.

 In 2006, Dr. Starnes was appointed chair of the Department of Surgery.
 Craig J. Baker, MD, was appointed as the vice chair of surgical education at that time and assumed the role of program director of the Cardiothoracic Surgery Training Program in 2010.
 Dr. Baker has achieved national recognition for his involvement in cardiothoracic education.
 He developed a comprehensive educational curriculum, including a highly structured simulation training program.
-In 2011, the Cardiothoracic Surgery Training Program at USC was approved as the first integrated (I-6) residency program in Southern California.
 In 2017, Dr. Baker was appointed the Chief of the Division of Cardiac Surgery.

 Keck Hospital of USC